vmware-tanzu/application-accelerator-samples/tanzu-java-web-app/README.md

 # tanzu-java-web-app

-This is a sample of a Java Spring web app for the Tanzu Platform for Kubernetes.
+This is a sample of a Java Spring web app for the Tanzu Platform.

 ## Building and running the app locally